Lionfish

-Pterois is a genus of venomous marine fish, commonly known as lionfish, native to the Indo-Pacific.
-It is characterized by conspicuous warning coloration with red or black bands, and ostentatious dorsal fins tipped with venomous spines.
+Lionfish (genus Pterois) are venomous marine fish native to the Indo-Pacific.
+They are characterized by conspicuous warning coloration with red or black bands and ostentatious dorsal fins tipped with venomous spines.
 Pterois radiata, Pterois volitans, and Pterois miles are the most commonly studied species in the genus.
 Pterois species are popular aquarium fish.
-P. volitans and P. miles are recent and significant invasive species in the west Atlantic, Caribbean Sea and Mediterranean Sea.
+P. volitans and P. miles are recent and significant invasive species in the west Atlantic, Caribbean Sea, and Mediterranean Sea.

 Taxonomy

 Pterois was described as a genus in 1817 by German naturalist, botanist, biologist, and ornithologist Lorenz Oken.
-In 1856 the French naturalist Eugène Anselme Sébastien Léon Desmarest designated Scorpaena volitans, which had been named by Bloch in 1787 and which was the same as Linnaeus's 1758 Gasterosteus volitans, as the type species of the genus.
+In 1856, French naturalist Eugène Anselme Sébastien Léon Desmarest designated Scorpaena volitans, which had been named by Bloch in 1787 and which was the same as Linnaeus's 1758 Gasterosteus volitans, as the type species of the genus.
 This genus is classified within the tribe Pteroini of the subfamily Scorpaeninae within the family Scorpaenidae.
-The genus name Pterois is based on Georges Cuvier's 1816 French name, “Les Pterois”, meaning "fins" which is an allusion to the high dorsal and long pectoral fins.
+The genus name Pterois is based on Georges Cuvier's 1816 French name, "Les Pterois", meaning "fins", which is an allusion to the high dorsal and long pectoral fins.